-(1) The municipality may, on such conditions as may be deemed fit, require the owner to provide and maintain accommodation which shall constitute a substation and which shall consist of a separate room or rooms to be used exclusively for the purpose of housing medium voltage cables and switchgear, transformers, low voltage cables and switchgear and other equipment necessary for the supply of electricity requested by the applicant.
-The accommodation shall be situated at a point

-- to which free, adequate and unrestricted access is available at all times for purposes connected with the operation and maintenance of the equipment. - (2) The municipality reserves the right to supply its own networks from its own equipment installed in such accommodation, and if additional accommodation is required by the municipality, such additional accommodation shall be provided by the applicant at the cost of the municipality.
+- (1) The municipality may require a consumer to provide and maintain accommodation which shall constitute a substation and which shall consist of a separate room or rooms to be used exclusively for the purpose of housing medium voltage cables and switchgear, transformers, low voltage cables and switchgear and other equipment necessary for the supply of electricity requested by the owner. - (2) The accommodation shall be situated at a point to which free and unrestricted access is available for purposes connected with the operation and maintenance of the equipment. - (3) The municipality reserves the right to supply its own networks from its own equipment installed in such accommodation, and if additional accommodation is required by the municipality, it shall provide such accommodation.